 Nutrition is an important cross-cutting area of Norway’s development policy

-Nutrition plays a role in Norway’s development policy as part of its focus on global health, and specifically within maternal and child health policy.
-It is not a top stand-alone priority for Norway.
-Due to nutrition’s inclusion within other development areas, quantifying Norway’s overall engagement in the area of nutrition is difficult.
+Nutrition plays a role in Norway’s development policy as part of its focus on global health, specifically within maternal and child health policy.
+Nutrition is one of Norway’s lesser-funded priorities.
+However, due to its inclusion within other development areas, it is difficult to specifically quantify Norway’s engagement in the area of nutrition.

-According to OECD Development Assistance Committee (DAC) data, Norway spent just US$1.7 million as bilateral ODA on basic nutrition in 2015.
-However, its total investments in nutrition are much higher: on the multilateral level, the Norwegian government has pledged US$111 million to the New Alliance for Food Security and Nutrition (New Alliance) in 2014.
+According to OECD Development Assistance Committee (DAC) data, Norway spent just US$600,000 as bilateral ODA on basic nutrition in 2016.
+Its total investment in nutrition is higher: on the multilateral level, the Norwegian government has pledged US$111 million to the New Alliance for Food Security and Nutrition (New Alliance) in 2014.
 The New Alliance, a multi-sectoral partnership, aims to achieve sustained agriculture-led growth in Africa and is committed to reducing poverty and hunger through accelerated implementation of food security strategies throughout Africa.

 The MFA leads Norway’s nutrition policy